-As outlined in our Corporate Sustainability Policy, we continue to work towards more sustainable operations and the promotion of energy conservation through environmental, social and financial improvements.
-Through targeted initiatives and trials we are constantly implementing strategies designed to reduce our environmental footprint.
+We continue to work towards more sustainable operations and the promotion of energy conservation through environmental, social and financial improvements.
+Through targeted initiatives and trials we're constantly implementing strategies designed to reduce our environmental footprint.

 We're switched onto recycling